Harvard-Neutrino/SIREN/README.md

 # Dependencies

+All of the dependencies are already installed on the CVMFS environments on the IceCube Cobalt testbeds.
+For local installations, you may need to install the below.
+You only 'may' need to, because you might already have these.
+All three are definitely necessary.

 This code requires the `HDF5` C libraries.
 Read more about it here: https://portal.hdfgroup.org/display/support.

-It more than likely require `BOOST` once complete as well.

-What's up with splines?
-Right? https://github.com/IceCubeOpenSource/photospline
+It requires `BOOST`, which can be installed as easily as typing `sudo apt-get install libboost-all-dev` on linux machines.
+There's probably a homebrew version for mac.

+It also requires Photospline to create and to read cross sections.
+Read more about it, and its installation at https://github.com/IceCubeOpenSource/photospline

+# Included Dependencies

+* I3CrossSections:

+* Earthmodel Services:

 # Compilation and Installation